-The LFS method can be used in coastal waters and offshore subject to the acquisition of low-frequency microseismic background field material with the use of specialised Ocean Bottom Seismometers.
-The LFS studies were carried out by a "wide" profile from well No. 1, with the presence of oil content in sediments of the Daghi formation, through the Okhotsk Sea to Well No. 2, with no oil bearing in the section.
-A "wide" profile is understood as a microseismic survey using three parallel lines.
+The LFS method can be used in coastal waters and offshore subject to the acquisition of low-frequency microseismic background field data with the use of specialised ocean-bottom seismometers (OBS).
+The microseismic survey was carried out using a wide-profile deployment formed of three parallel lines of OBSs.
+The profile traversed from well No. 1, with the presence of oil content in sediments of the Daghi formation, through the Okhotsk Sea to well No. 2, with no oil-bearing features in the section.

 It should be noted from the geological features of the work area that during the course of the LFS survey, located along wells Nos.
 1 - 2, there was a significant decrease in the markings of the surface of the Daghi deposits, to the order of 1000 m.
-In connection with this, the use of the standard interpretation approach for comparison of area spectra with the support spectra was impossible.
+Therefore, the use of the standard interpretation approach for comparison of area spectra with the support spectra was impossible.

-Interpretation of materials was carried out on the basis of the multivariate 3D modeling technique, which differs from the standard approach in that the most probable model of the oil deposit distribution is determined instead of predicting the oil prospectivity of each layer.
+Interpretation of collected data was carried out on the basis of the multivariate 3D modeling technique, which differs from the standard approach in that the most probable model of the oil deposit distribution is determined instead of predicting the oil prospectivity of each layer.

-As a result, a map was constructed for a prognostic assessment of the prospects for the oil content of the deposits of the productive layer of the Daghi formation within the "broad" profile of the LFS on which a single oilfield perspective region was identified.
+As a result, a map was constructed for a prognostic assessment of the prospects for the oil content of the deposits of the productive layer of the Daghi formation within the LFS survey profile area, on which a single perspective oilfield region was identified.
 From the west, this area is probably limited to a tectonic disturbance with an amplitude of about 60 m, and from the east - an absolute elevation -2075 m of the structural surface of the reservoir.

-The drilling of the well within the allocated oil-prospecting area by the Customer is scheduled for 2019.
+The drilling of the well within the allocated oil-prospecting area by the сustomer is scheduled for 2019.

 Exploration task; depth of investigation: 800-3100 m

 Based on the results of the LFS study in the area of the previously identified oil field, a single oil-prospecting region has been identified along the Lower Carboniferous-Devonian deposits, covering two uplifts.
-In the subsequent investigation, the presence of a single region was associated with the distribution of the deposits of the terrigenous Devonian deposit in the direction of the southeastern uplift.
+In the subsequent investigation, the presence of a single region was associated with the distribution of the deposits of the terrigenous Devonian deposit in the direction of the south-eastern uplift.
 Drilling of wells Nos.
-31, 32, 33, 35 within the southeastern uplift and in the intercupit space with the northwestern uplift revealed the commercial oil bearing capacity of strata DI and DII, with total effective oil-saturated capacities from 7.1 m (well No. 35) to 17.8 m (well No. 31).
+31, 32, 33, 35 within the south-eastern uplift and in the intersecting between the south-eastern and north-western uplifts revealed the commercial oil-bearing capacity of strata DI and DII, with total effective oil-saturated capacities ranging from 7.1 m (well No. 35) to 17.8 m (well No. 31).

-Originally well No. 33 was drilled southeast of well No. 31, on the maps this position was marked as well No. 33_1, however, according to the drilling results, it revealed only a slight oil saturation in the terrigenous Devonian - the DI layer (according to the GIS - 0.7 m of sandy clayey low oil saturation layer).
+Originally well No. 33 was drilled southeast of well No. 31 (on the maps this position was marked as well No. 33_1).
+However, according to the drilling results, it revealed only a slight oil saturation in the terrigenous Devonian - the DI layer (according to the GIS - data, a 0.7 m sandy clayey layer with low oil saturation).
 In addition to the oil content of the terrigenous deposits of the Devonian in the well Nos.
-31, 32, 33, 35 oil deposits in the Lower Carboniferous sediments - layers B0 and B2 were also revealed.
+31, 32, 33, 35, oil deposits in the Lower Carboniferous sediments were also revealed (layers B0 and B2).

 Astrakhan Oblast, Russia.
 The Caspian Depression.
-3D localisation of heterogenetic zones in a vertical section for drilling accidents prevention.
+3D localisation of heterogeneous zones in a vertical section for drilling accidents prevention.

 Technological task; depth of investigation: 0-4000m

-Due to the presence of developed salt-dome tectonics, the LFS studies were carried out using 3D-numerical modeling which allowed to obtain a prediction of the presence of inhomogeneities above the main productive horizon.
+Due to the presence of developed salt-dome tectonics, the LFS studies were carried out using 3D-numerical modelling, which allowed the prediction of the presence of inhomogeneities above the main productive horizon.
 Heterogeneity was understood to be the presence of zones of decompaction, layers with abnormally high reservoir pressure and natural or technogenic hydrocarbon deposits.